Global in Time Vortex Configurations for the $2$D Euler Equations: Introduction

 In \cite{MP1993} it was previously shown that an initial condition supported on $\ve$-disks concentrated around the points $\xi_j (0)$ as bumps with masses $m_j$ lead to a solution which as $\ve \to 0$ satisfies the distributional convergence \eqref{vortices-to-deltas} but without the asymptotic description \eqref{ome} near the vortices.

 The finiteness in time $T>0$ is essential to get any form of uniform estimates in $[0,T]$ as $\ve \to 0$ in the results in \cite{MP1993} and \cite{DDMW2020}.
 It is not clear that the solution as time evolves, for fixed $\ve$ will keep the form \eqref{ome} while trajectories of system \eqref{KR} generically do not collide, see Chapter 4 in \cite{MarchioroPulvirentiBook}.
+This paper deals with the construction of solutions to the Euler equations \eqref{2d-euler-vorticity-stream} that keep the form \eqref{ome} {\em at all times}.